-Higher minimum wage helps drives record pay rises
+Higher minimum wage helps drive record pay rises

 It came as UK unemployment fell slightly and the numbers working rose.

-Darren Morgan, director of economic statistics at the Office for National Statistics, said: "In cash terms, basic pay is now growing at its fastest since current records began, apart from the period when the figures were distorted by the pandemic.
+Darren Morgan, director of economic statistics at the Office for National Statistics (ONS), said: "In cash terms, basic pay is now growing at its fastest since current records began, apart from the period when the figures were distorted by the pandemic.

 "However, even so, wage rises continue to lag behind inflation."